-The components of an inclusive education are access, participation and equitable outcomes.
-Access ensures that students with a disability or difference can take part in the general education system.
+The components of an inclusive education are access, participation, engagement and equitable outcomes.
+Access ensures that students with a disability or learning difference can take part in the general education system.
 However, of itself this can be a recipe for failure unless those systems and schools adapt and change to enable the students to participate towards achieving equitable outcomes academically and socially.

 Is this the end of the story then?
 How do we know that they have achieved equitable outcomes?

-This last question is crucial.
-What forms of engagement with social and academic events and activities did students experience and how effectively did the adaptations and supports work?
+This latter question is crucial.
+What forms of engagement and belonging with social and academic events and activities did students experience and how effectively did the offered adaptations and supports work?
 What else could be done?
 To achieve equity of outcomes we need to carefully plan and evaluate the types of learning engagements that these students have.
-It does not happen by the students just 'being there' or by teachers simply going through the procedural steps defined by policy.
+It does not happen by the students just 'being there' or by teachers simply going through the procedural steps outlined in current policy.

-In this context, a new term of engagement has been introduced (Cooper, Jacobs & Busher 2011).
-Engagement is compatible with the broadest descriptions of inclusive education, but is concerned with the degree to which the student is 'attached' or 'belongs' emotionally, socially, cognitively and academically to the school.
+In this context, the term 'engagement' is stressed (Cooper et al. 2011).
+Engagement is compatible with the broadest descriptions of inclusive education, but is concerned with the degree to which a student is 'attached' or 'belongs' emotionally, socially, cognitively and academically to the school.
 The focus is more evaluative about how the school and the teachers are able to accommodate to the student's needs, the relationships developed and how effective the initiatives taken and supports provided are ultimately judged to be.
 Schools may support building a sense of belonging by encouraging strong relationships between staff, students and parents and providing opportunities for students to participate in school activities (Prince & Hadwin 2013).
-Other studies state that ethnic minority students' school engagement is influenced by their feelings, daily experiences and interpersonal interactions that may enhance their participation, recognition and commonalities among their peers (Dusi & Steinbach 2015; Gummadam, Pitman & Ioffe 2016).
-In other words, it is all about the perceptions and experiences of the students, not about our judgments regarding the nature of our policies and support systems themselves.
+Other studies state that ethnic minority students' school engagement is influenced by their feelings, daily experiences and interpersonal interactions, which may enhance their participation, recognition and commonalities among their peers (Dusi & Steinbach 2015; Gummadam et al. 2016).
+In other words, it is all about the perceptions and experiences of the students, not about our judgments regarding the nature or effectiveness of our policies and support systems themselves.
+A specific research literature has developed about students' sense of school belonging: 'the extent to which students feel personally accepted, respected, included and supported by others in the school community' (Gagné et al. 2014, p.
+375; Santos 2014, p.
+27).
+This research emphasises the importance of students' perceptions of their own experiences in our schools and how these can enable us as educators to better frame our educational policies and practices.